US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements

 How many controls does US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements have?

-US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements has 21 controls organised across 5 domains.
-The largest domains are Cybersecurity Plan Requirements (5 controls), Cybersecurity Officer and Personnel (4 controls), Facility Security Assessment and Planning (4 controls).
+US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements has 4 controls organised across 4 domains.
+The largest domains are Cyber Assessment (1 controls), Incident Reporting (1 controls), Security Plan (1 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements map to?

-US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements maps to 479 other compliance frameworks.
-The top mapping partners are NIST SP 800-53 Rev 5 (43% coverage), FedRAMP Rev 5 (43% coverage), TISAX — Trusted Information Security Assessment Exchange (43% coverage).
+US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements maps to 108 other compliance frameworks.
+The top mapping partners are ISO/IEC 27400:2022 (50% coverage), NIST SP 800-171A Rev 3 - Assessing CUI Security Requirements (50% coverage), FedRAMP Rev 5 (50% coverage).
 Use our comparison tool to explore control-level mappings between frameworks.

 How do I get started with US Maritime Transportation Security Act (MTSA) and USCG Cybersecurity Requirements compliance?